Minimax estimation in linear models with unknown design over finite alphabets

-Now we turn to the general case, of arbitrary $\fA$, $m$, and $M$.
-It is shown in \citep{behr2017b} that identifiability has a complete combinatorial characterization via the given alphabet and that the above assumptions can be extended to a universal (for any $\fA,m,M$) simple sufficient condition, called separability, which guarantees identifiability.
-For sake of completeness and to ease reading, we recapitulate these conditions in the following in our context.
+It is shown in \citep{behr2017} that identifiability for the MABS model (\ref{eq:Y_lm}), with arbitrary alphabet $\fA$, number of souces $m$, and sample sizes $n,M$, has a complete combinatorial characterization via the given alphabet.
+For sake of completeness and to ease reading, we recapitulate some notations and facts from \cite{behr2017} in the following in our context.

 First, we discuss conditions on $\tro$.
 For fixed $\tro$ each row of $\trG = \trF \tro$ can take any of at most $k^m$ (recall that the alphabet $\fA$ has size $k$) values of the form $e \tro = \sum_{i = 1}^\trm e_i \tro_i $ with $e = (e_1,\ldots,e_m) \in \fA^\trm$ (elements in $\fA^\trm$ are considered as row vectors).
 Clearly, if for any two $ e \neq e^\prime \in \fA^\trm$ it holds that $e \tro = e^\prime \tro$, then $\trF$ is not identifiable from $\trG$, in general, as for any row $i \in \{1,\ldots,n\}$ with $G_{i \cdot} = e \tro$ it cannot be distinguished whether $\trF_{i\cdot} = e$ or $\trF_{i \cdot} = e^\prime$.
-Hence, we require that the \textit{alphabet separation boundary (ASB)} \citep{behr2017b}, that is, the minimal distance between any of these values, is positive, i.e.,
+Hence, we require that the \textit{alphabet separation boundary (ASB)} \citep{behr2017}, that is, the minimal distance between any of these values, is positive, i.e.,